Aryanag2/Smart-Medical-Pill-Dispenser/notebooks/gosaliya/entry3.md

   - Drew schematic for seamless switchover (diode-OR) between wall adapter and Li-ion pack
   - Sized polyfuse and decoupling caps for 1 A peak load
 - **Component decision:**
-  - Switched from ATmega328 + HC-05 to ESP32-WROOM for built-in BLE, extra GPIO, and simplified PCB routing
+  - Switched from ATmega328 + HC-05 to ESP32-WROOM for built-in BLE, extra GPIO, and simplified PCB routing.
+No need for external RTC module

 **Figures (Left-Hand Page):**
 - `power.png` – power-circuit schematic